Custom Search

 a small, independently owned family grocery store and bakery named, Tuthill's".

-recipe for the date bar cookies they baked.
-They were very different from the traditional
+their recipe for the date bar cookies they baked.
+They were very different

 Hi Jeanette,